You know what you can expect from me. Here’s what I need from you.

 You agree to give adequate notice of cancellations

 Very few people simply fail to turn up.
 Those few who do, however, leave me out of pocket because I still have to pay room rent and because I will have had to travel to the location concerned.
 I’m also left with a period of dead time in which little of any importance can be achieved.

 I need 48 hours notice of cancellation.
 Sessions cancelled at less notice will incur a cost of half of the normal fee in the first instance and full fee for further instances.

 Of course, in cases of sudden illness, acts of God or other emergencies I am free to exercise discretion with regard to fees for late notice cancellations.
 This, however, will be at my own discretion.

 People who forget, fail to arrive and thus leave me with no notice at all will incur a full fee charge for the missed session.
-If you fail to turn up for a second time then I will do my best to refer you onto another therapist nearby.
-You will find, however, that all busy therapists will operate similar systems.
+If you fail to turn up for a second time then you will find that I will unable to arrange any further sessions with you.

 You will do your best to be on time for sessions

 We can’t avoid the occasional traffic jam, blocked road or faulty alarm clock.
 However, if you’re late to our session then I reserve the right to stick to our allotted time.